-late 14c., "encourage suppuration;" mid-15c. "bring to maturity," from Latin maturare "to ripen, bring to maturity," from maturus "ripe, timely, early," related to māne "early, of the morning," from PIE *meh-tu- "ripeness."
+c.
+1400, maturen, "encourage suppuration;" mid-15c., of plants, "cause to ripen, bring to maturity," from Latin mātūrare "to ripen, bring to maturity," from mātūrus "ripe, timely, early," related to māne "early, of the morning," from PIE *meh-tu- "ripeness."
 De Vaan writes that "The root is probably the same as in mānus 'good'."
-Meaning "come or bring to maturity" is from 1620s.
-The financial sense of "reach the time for payment" is from 1861.
+Intransitive sense of "come to a state of ripeness, become ripe or perfect" is from 1650s.
+The financial sense of "reach the time for payment" is by 1861.
 Related: Matured; maturing.

 mid-15c., of fruits, "ripe, complete in natural growth or development," also, of deliberations, etc., "careful, well-considered, thorough," from Latin mātūrus "ripe, timely, early" (see mature (v.)).
 Of persons, "having fully developed powers of body and mind," c.
 1600.
 The euphemistic sense of "older than usual" is by 1953.